Create Channel Connections Between Slack and Microsoft Teams

 Internal Communication Problem

-Your company has a problem with teams that chat or work on both Slack and Microsoft Teams, or you perhaps have different Slack workspaces set up within the same organization.
+Your company has a problem with teams that chat or work on both Slack and Microsoft Teams, or you perhaps have different Slack workspaces set within the same organization.
 This can also occur when one program doesn’t offer the required integrations for a team’s specific business needs (e.g. customer support or IT help desk tickets).

 Although this is more frequently seen in larger companies, it can also occur during a merger or acquisition where one company has been using a different chat program to the acquiring company.